fastly/waflyctl/README.md

 ![Fastly WAF Control Tool](images/waflyctl_logo.png)

-Allows you to provision a waf object with pre-determine rules, OWASP config, response, and logging endpoints.
-Also manage rules, and their status.

 Thank you for using the "Fastly WAF Control Tool".
 This package will allow you to:
 * rapidly and easily provision a waf object with: